Updated: February 19, 2019 at 11:51 AM

 After nearly 20 years of recruiting experience—half of which have been spent in a business management function—I have learned a lot about what drives a successful business.
 Of course, there’s been a lot of learning along with my journey, but what I’ve come to believe is that to be successful it’s certain we all need effective programs for recruiting, recognition, retention, and referrals.
 The “4 Rs” if you will.
 I also believe this concept is relevant to any function within any company or operation.

-Over time, marketing and communications teams have worked tirelessly to develop channels designed to maximize each of the four “R’s” mentioned above.
+Over time, marketing and communications teams have worked tirelessly to develop channels designed to maximize each of the “4 Rs” mentioned above.
 With the help of these channels, this philosophy could even be considered your complete business process map.

-I have been fortunate in my career to support many different job requirements, as well as the personalities responsible for making selection decisions.
-It’s made me develop an appreciation for the philosophy, “your people are your most valuable asset”.
-Regardless if “your people” is defined as your employees, suppliers, prospects, or clients; they require you to develop programs for each of the “R’s” to effectively fuel your business.
+I’ve been fortunate in my career to support many different job requirements, as well as the personalities responsible for making selection decisions.
+It’s made me develop an appreciation for the philosophy, “Your people are your most valuable asset.”
+Regardless if “your people” is defined by your employees, suppliers, prospects, or clients; they require you to develop programs for each “R” to effectively fuel your business.